 Off-Season Outer Hebrides, Orkney and Shetland Tours

 Private tours to the Outer Hebrides, Orkney and Shetland are generally advertised for travel between May and September when ferry sailings are least likely to be disrupted by weather.
-That is not to say they shouldn't be visited over the off-season months (from October to April) – they are particularly special to experience over the late autumn and winter months when the weather shows them in their true light as the 'islands on the edge'.
-However, a number of challenges require a little more planning and flexibility to make the most out of an off-season visit to the Hebrides and Northern Isles.
+That is not to say they shouldn't be visited over the off-season months (April and early October) – they are particularly special to experience over these months when the weather shows them in their true light as the 'islands on the edge'.
+However, a number of challenges require a little more planning and flexibility to make the most out of an off-season visit to the Hebridean and Northern Isles.

 - Inclement Weather – wind and rain are more common during the off-season.
 The islands, in particular, can be windy and wet so having appropriate clothing including a water and wind proof jacket is recommended (especially as most of the attractions we visit are outdoors).
 On windier days, the ferry crossings can be choppy, and occasionally poor weather conditions can lead to ferry delays or cancellations.